KatKmiotek/web_dev_classes/module-1/notes.md

 - **Network Tab:**
   See all requests between the frontend and the backend.
 Monitor loading times.
 Identify slow or failed requests.
 - **Sources Tab:**
   View and debug JavaScript code.
-Set breakpoints to pause execution.
-Step through the code line by line.

 **Practical Exercise:**
-Open any website, press `F12`, and explore the Elements tab.
-Try changing some text or colours!
+1. Open any website, press `F12`, and explore the Elements tab.
+Try changing some text or colors!
+2. Visit [demo website](https://thinking-tester-contact-list.herokuapp.com/addUser) and try sign up with 3 letters password
+3. Navigate to [gov website](https://www.gov.uk/) and observe how it changes in the mobile viewport

 ---